eclipse-archived/ceylon-lang.org/documentation/faq/language-design.md

 > type?
 What's wrong with a Java-like null?

+In languages which don't support first-class union types, `null` is
+either:

-In languages which don't support first-class union types, `null` is either a primitive value, like in Java, C#, Smalltalk, Python, Ruby, etc, or a case of an algebraic type, like in ML or Haskell.
-(Some languages, notably Scala, support *both* approaches, though this appears to be a design error.)
+* a primitive value, like in Java, C#, Smalltalk, Python, Ruby, etc, or
+* a case of an algebraic type, like in ML or Haskell.

+(Some languages, notably Scala, have *both* kinds of null, though this appears to be a design error.)

 Primitive null values are usually defined to be assignable to the language's bottom type if it has one, or, equivalently, to all